Ghost Sickness: A Culturally-Related Grief Disorder

 In the ancient worlds of Mesopotamia, Egypt, Greece, Rome, China, and India, people believed in a soul that survived death.
 The belief was, however, that the souls were to stay in the afterlife and not return to earth.
 Occasionally, a ghost might return if the gods allowed it but the most frequent reason for a ghost’s return would be due to improper burial practices, thus explaining some of the elaborate rituals and practices that have evolved over the years for the preparation and burial of the dead.

 Having a ghost appear before you was never thought of as a good thing, even if the ghost was someone you truly loved.
 It meant that something was terribly wrong.
 The belief in the negative consequences of communicating with ghosts can be found as far back as the Old Testament.
-In 1 Samuel 28:7-20, King Saul is fearful of losing a battle with the Philistines goes to a seer, the Witch of Endor, to ask her to bring King Samuel back from the dead to advise him as God had not answered his prayers.
+In 1 Samuel 28:7-20, King Saul is fearful of losing a battle with the Philistines and goes to a seer, the Witch of Endor, to ask her to bring King Samuel back from the dead to advise him as God had not answered his prayers.
 When she does, Samuel is angry and so is God.
 Saul and his army are then destroyed.

-Julia Assante (2012) states that in the ancient world, most human sicknesses was felt to come from unseen evil forces or ghosts.
+Julia Assante (2012) states that in the ancient world, most human sicknesses were felt to come from unseen evil forces or ghosts.
 As a result, people sought to keep the dead content.
 A failure to do so meant a friendly spirit could turn hostile and harm you.
 In Mesopotamia, for example, the appearance of a ghost would manifest as a sickness among the living, primarily the family of the deceased.

 Today in the 21st century, there are still cultures that believe in ghost sickness.
 Ghost sickness is found in many Native American groups.
 For example, the Navajo people believe that ghost sickness is caused by the spirit of the dead attaching to a living person, usually a family member.
 The attachment causes harm to the person by draining his or her energy.
 This can occur when mourners continue their connection to the deceased by thinking about them too much or attempting to communicate with them.
 A person can develop symptoms such as loss of appetite, nightmares, anxiety, depression, dizziness, nausea, and fainting spells as well as physical diseases.
 The Navajo believe that this illness occurs when the burial rituals were not done in the correct manner or by the right person As a result, the deceased is doomed to stay on the earth plane to torture the living.
 The only treatment for this is for the spiritual leader and tribe to perform traditional ceremonies to allow the spirit to return to the afterlife.